 For a slightly more advanced design, you could even add some graphic design texture to your shapes, like in this business letterhead example:

 This free letterhead example uses more subtle geometric shapes in its header:

 Here are some design tips about using geometric shapes: don’t add too much text on the shapes.
 This is not the place to include your postal address.
 The geometric shapes are for aesthetic purposes but they can overwhelm any text you place on them, which is why the above letterhead templates above don’t have much text on the designs.

 Additionally, when the shapes do include text on the image, such as in the second letterhead template, the background is faded so the text is legible.

 10. Create a slanted or asymmetrical header for your company letterhead

-To give your communications a fresh look, use an asymmetrical business letterhead.
-You can do this by simply drawing your header line on a slant.
+To give your communications a fresh look and make a good impression on recipients, use an asymmetrical business letterhead.
+You can do this by simply drawing the header line on your official letterhead on a slant.